trilitech/tezos-developer-docs/docs/tutorials/smart-contract/cameligo.md

    This command includes these parts:

      - It uses the Octez client `originate contract` command to originate the contract and assigns the local name `my-counter` to the contract
-     - It includes 0 tokens from your wallet with the transaction, but the `--burn-cap` argument allows the transaction to take up to 0.1 XTZ from your wallet for fees.
+     - It includes 0 tokens from your wallet with the transaction, but the `--burn-cap` argument allows the transaction to take up to 0.1 tez from your wallet for fees.
      - It sets the initial value of the contract storage to 10 with the `--init` argument.

    If the contract deploys successfully, Octez shows the address of the new contract, as in this example: